 13. Meslow First Generation Scholarships

-The Minnesota Private College Council administers the Meslow First Generation Scholarships based on financial need to freshmen and sophomores from low- and modest-means families whose parents didn’t receive a college education.
-Qualified candidates must be United States citizens, be accepted at private institutions in the “North Star State,” hold a minimum 2.5 GPA, exhibit a history of community involvement, and have familial income under $50,000.
-Submitting an application isn’t necessary.
+The Minnesota Private College Council administers the Meslow First Generation Scholarships.
+They’re based on financial need.
+Eligible are freshmen and sophomores from low-means and modest-means families.
+Their parents also must not have a college education.
+Qualified candidates must be United States citizens.
+They must be accepted at private institutions in Minnesota.
+Applicants should hold a minimum 2.5 GPA and exhibit a history of community involvement.
+Applicants must have familial income under $50,000.

 Contact